CMP National 3PAR Championship

 About the CMP National Three-Position Air Rifle (3PAR) Championship

 Parents or other individuals who wish to attend the Championships are welcome to attend.
 Spectator monitors will display competitors’ targets, shots and score totals throughout the competition.
 All championship events will be informal.
-Please be sure apparel is appropriate at all times.

 Gary Anderson CMP Competition Center